limwakra/NibePi-HA-Cop-Calculation/README.md

 # NibePi-HA-Cop-Calculation
-Node-Red Flow in combination with Home Assistant, NibePi Cop calculation.
+Node-Red Flow in combination with Home Assistant, NibePi Nibe Cop calculation.

+Calculation is based on [link](https://github.com/karhulitos/MLPlogintutkija)

 ## Prerequisites
 This tutorial assumes the following: